timlabs/uscode/United States Code/TITLE 22-FOREIGN RELATIONS AND INTERCOURSE/CHAPTER 038-DEPARTMENT OF STATE/CHAPTER 038-DEPARTMENT OF STATE.md

   * (2) a covered individual, or a covered dependent, for such costs that are not otherwise covered by Federal law.

 #### (c) Information exchange
-* To avoid duplicate or otherwise improper payments under this subsection, the Secretary of Labor and the Secretary of State shall exchange information about the amounts paid for treatment of qualifying injuries.
+* To avoid duplicate or otherwise improper payments under this subsection, the Secretary of Labor, the Secretary of State, and, as appropriate, the head of any other Federal agency paying benefits under this section shall exchange information about the amounts paid for treatment of qualifying injuries.

 #### (d) Regulations
 * Not later than 120 days after December 20, 2019, the Secretary of State shall—